 Why Is My iPhone Touch Screen Not Responding?

 The first thing we need to do is figure out why your iPhone touch screen.
 Usually, the problem is caused when the physical part of your iPhone’s display that processes touch (called the digitizer) stops working correctly or when your iPhone’s software stops “talking” to the hardware the way it should.
 In other words, it could be a hardware or a software problem, and I’ll help you with both in this article.

 Troubleshooting iPhone software problems typically doesn’t cost anything.
 It’s also easier than prying off your screen with suction cups (please don’t do this).
 For this reason, we’ll start with the software fixes and move on to fixing the physical problems if you have to.

 A note about drops and spills: If you’ve recently dropped your iPhone, odds are a hardware problem is to blame for your touch screen trouble — but not always.
 Slow apps and problems that come and go are usually caused by software problems.

 If your touch screen works sometimes, keep reading.
 If it doesn’t work at all, skip to the section below called When Your iPhone Doesn’t Respond To Touch At All.

 A problem with the software that tells your phone how to act can cause your iPhone touchscreen to stop working.
 It may help to reset troublesome software if your iPhone touch screen is not working.

 Does your touch screen stop responding when you use a certain app?
 That app may be to blame.
 Try uninstalling and reinstalling it.
 To uninstall an app:

 - Find the app on your iPhone’s home screen.
-A home screen is what you see below:
+The Home screen is what you see below:

-If the problem keeps happening after you reinstall the app, send a message to the app developer.
+If your iPhone touch screen is not working after you’ve reinstalled the app, send a message to the app developer.
 They may have a fix for the problem or be working on a solution already.